Dutch Oliebollen (Oil Balls)

 How To Make Dutch Oliebollen

 The original Oliebollen are without any filling, just plain fried dough balls.
-However, most people in the Netherlands will eat Oliebollen filled with currants and raisins.
+However, most people in the Netherlands will eat Oliebollen filled with currants and raisins (They’re called krentenbollen when you buy them at the Oliebollenkraam (Oliebollen Stall).
 I like adding some apple as well.
 My recipe includes raisins, apples and currants, but you can leave out if you just want a plain Oliebol.
 I have tried many recipes in search of the best Oliebol and my favorite is one from one of the master pastry baker of the Netherlands, Cees Holtkamp.
 I’ve only slightly adapted his recipe for my own Oliebollen.

 You’ll need flour, milk, egg, butter, sugar, salt, yeast, raisins, currants, apple. (a full list of ingredients including measurements can be found in the recipe card below).